-I also collaborated with Pete Tonkin on a very special cue that is now pictured on the site, one I call "The Mountain Cue."
+I also collaborated with Pete Tonkin on a very special cue that is now pictured on the site (but not for sale), one I call "The Mountain Cue."
 It follows a native American theme, using the symbol for mountains as the centerpiece of the handle.
 Pete estimated it has about 740 separate inlays!
 In addition to the "Mountain" motif, it uses a traditional "Frog Foot" design and a "Fish back" symbol to decorate the grip wood, with tons of ivory, silver veneers, and blue lapis and coral to add a blue and red color theme.
 You can find this cue on the website.

 I often hear comments about the values of cues.
 I believe they are an excellent investment.
 I know they have been for me.
 Buying a good cue is like investing in the stock market, but with less risk involved.
 Smart stock investors buy "value" stocks.
 Smart cue collectors should do the same.
 In cues, value generally means a good combination of price and who made the cue.
 You get what you pay for.
 Don't expect a cue that you purchased for a couple of hundred dollars to go up in price.
 If you buy a cue from one of the production line companies, you'll take a hit in depreciation before you walk out the door.
 If you buy a custom, one of a kind cue from a top-name cuemaker, you may be able to play with it for many years and still sell it for a large profit later.
 My Gus Szamboti cue has gone up more than 1500% in value since I first purchased it.
 I have others that have doubled or tripled in value.